yingjun2/Storytelling-future-file/README.md

-Last but not least, I want to show special thanks to Professor Kate and kindest TA xxx.
+Last but not least, I want to show special thanks to Dr. Kate McDowell and kindest TA Melissa Hahn.
 Thank you for leading me into the amazing world of storytelling.
 And I do enjoy storytelling!
 I do wish in my future career, I will continue equipping storytelling as one of my weapons!